cbednarski/hostess/README.md

 ### IPv4 and IPv6

 Your hosts file *can* contain overlapping entries where the same hostname points to both an IPv4 and IPv6 IP.
 In this case, hostess commands will apply to both entries.
 Typically you won't have this kind of overlap and the default behavior is OK.
 However, if you need to be more granular you can use `-4` or `-6` to limit operations to entries associated with that type of IP.

-### Disclaimer

-hostess uses readme-driven-development and may not actually do any of the things listed above.
-When in doubt, pass the `-n` flag to try hostess without changing your system.

 ## Developing Hostess

 ### Configuration

 By default, hostess will read / write to `/etc/hosts`.
 You can use the `HOSTESS_PATH` environment variable to provide an alternate path (for testing).

 ### Building from Source